We provide diagnosis, treatment and management of diseases which affect the human eye and visual system. Some examples include:

 Dry Eye Syndrome

-Diabetic Retinopathy is a condition when a diabetic persons blood sugar gets too high.
+Diabetic Retinopathy is a condition that may occur if a diabetic person’s blood sugar gets too high.
 High blood sugar levels start a series of events which end in damaged blood vessel walls.
 As a result, the blood vessels begin to leak fluid or bleed, causing the retina to swell and form deposits know as exudates.
 Vision can be lost if these spots are not watched and treated.
 Here, at our office, we carefully examine the back of your eyes to follow and manage this and other important eye diseases.

 Cataract is a clouding or opacity of the natural internal lens of the eye.
 This opacity may be a small spot or may cover the entire lens.
 When light enters the eye it is scattered, causing images to appear hazy and blurred.
 There are many different types of cataracts.
 The one shown here is a cortical cataract.
 Here the opacity forms first in the periphery of the lens and develops inward, like spokes of a wheel.
 Ultimately, the best treatment is to remove the cataract lens and replace it with an acrylic man made lens.
 This is referred to as cataract surgery with implant.
 Today’s advances in surgery techniques make this procedure extremely quick, relatively easy with very few complications seen.

 Macular Degeneration is a condition in which the central part of the retina which lines the back of the eye loses blood circulation and/or starts to degenerate.
-It is considered a natural aging process.
 There is a breakdown of retinal pigment epithelium cells in the macular region.
 As the disease progresses, central vision diminishes.
 It is believed that this breakdown may be due to a lack of nutrients being supplied to the region.
 Additional studies have found a genetic link to this disease.
-Treatment can range from better nutritional management, sometimes to include a tablet containing the primary minerals and vitamins that are found lacking in many macular degenerated patients.
+Treatment can range from better nutritional management, laser surgery and/or injections.

 Dr. Angela Billmayer has gone through extensive training and study into the mechanism of diseases that affect the eye and their diagnosis and treatment.
 Our office is open five days a week and accepts most major medical insurances as well as Medicare.
 We also provide an urgent care phone number that is accessible 24 hours a day.